tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

 An `example of a model <https://huggingface.co/TheBloke/Llama-2-7B-Chat-GPTQ>`__ that has been optimized using GPTQ.

-The table below shows examples of Text Generation models with different optimization settings:
+The table shows Text Generation model’s memory size and perplexity when it has been compressed to  FP32, INT8, INT4, or NF4 data types.
+Perplexity is a measurement of response accuracy, where a higher complexity score indicates a lower accuracy.

 .. list-table::
    :widths: 40 55 25 25